 You own it!

-A Traditional IRA has similar rules and limits as your 401k, but it’s not tied to your employer.
+A Traditional IRA has similar rules and limits as your 401k so it’s easy to move the cookies over, and it has no relationship to your old employer.

 Over the course of a career, you’ll likely do this several times.
 You’ll get more comfortable with it as you go.